JustineEvansUM/341-work/Week-02-Assignment/readme.md

 ![Image of my editor](Week-02-img.png).

 ## 5. Issues?
 Embarrisingly enough, I had way more help than I gave for this first assignment.
-But I am not discouraged!
+But I am not discouraged!!